-If you want to steer clear of a rut, you need to always plan.
+If you want to steer clear of a rut and get unstuck, you need to always plan.
 I like fluid plans, if I have a goal that I can visualize, I’m happy.

 I don’t need to plan every action.
 I’ve learned (the hard way!) that if I plan every finite action, it doesn’t work for me; while some clients like everything listed down to details of what they are doing on what day of the week.
 I have clients that like Excel spreadsheets.
 Clients that like colourful mind maps.
 And clients that like mood boards or lists.

 We are all so beautifully unique, so before you decide on your plan of action, decide how you will bring your plan alive!

 This works so powerfully that for clients that love color.
 Without fail, brown is a disliked color, so I will ask the question in brown “What could stop you?”
 Because it’s a disliked question and a disliked color, they will work powerfully to steer clear of that result.
 Which links back to emotions which we talked about at the start.
 What emotions do you want to evoke when you look at your plan?

 Another reason a rut is so tough is because we try and fix it on our own.
 We think it’s the right thing to do, however the 21st Century is teaching us that personally and professionally, we achieve more, are happier, and less stressed if we open up.
 Planning with the right person or people ensures you:

 - Don’t shy away from the things that frighten you.

 - Ensure you creatively think.

 - Ensure you add ideas that seem ridiculous or crazy.